 New Orleans: fall of 1917.

-Curtain opens on sound of a horn pervading set.
-Lights come up on sideview of a flight of porch steps.
-Underneath is a teenaged boy, Beau.
-He is practicing his horn.
-The music he plays is distinctly New Orleans--traditional.
-As he plays other music comes in and stage is slowly lit revealing the docks which front the Mississippi River and the Gulf of Mexico.
-It is just before sunrise and in this darkness the figures are lit only at their edges.
+Curtain opens on the docks which front the Mississippi River and the Gulf of Mexico.
+It is just before sunrise and in this darkness the FIGURES are lit only at their edges.
 No one moves.
-Then, along with the music, they begin to: a shake here, a step there, a gesture over there. . . building until there is a loud cry and, along with the sunrise, the shrimp TRAWLERS are seen arriving.
-Now everything is animated: the music is infectious, the movements festive--energetic with no mistaking that what they are doing is work.
-When the TRAWLERS disembark, they handle expertly and gracefully their nets and their catch.
+Then, along with the music, THEY begin to: a shake here, a step there, a gesture over there ... building until there is a loud cry and, along with the sunrise, the shrimp TRAWLERS are seen arriving.
+Now everything is animated: the music is infectious, the movements festive -- energetic with no mistaking that what THEY are doing is work.
+When the TRAWLERS disembark, THEY handle expertly and gracefully their nets and their catch.
 The catch is good, so the mood is joyful.